chapmanjacobd/incremental-book-reading/README.md

 You _can_ use Gmail but I prefer to use a local SMTP server.
 Get more info here: https://nodemailer.com/usage/using-gmail/

-### 3b. optional) Configure settings

-Configure how often you get emails, how many words per email:
+### 3b. optional) Configure how often you get emails, how many words per email:

 look in `src/schedule.ts` line 15